All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-I am Commander Rush Limbaugh here at the Excellence in Broadcasting Network.
+From Operation Chaos Headquarters, I am Commander Rush Limbaugh here at the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Great to be with you, ladies and gentlemen.

-Operation Chaos is now we can safely say exceeding all objectives.
+Operation Chaos is now, we can safely say, exceeding all objectives.

 Could you turn up the theme music?

-Can barely hear it out there.
+I can barely hear it out there.

-We might have a mixed minus problem.
+We might have a mix-minus problem.

 There we go.